nkallima/sim-universal-construction/paper.md

 The Synch framework aims to provide researchers with the appropriate tools for implementing and evaluating state-of-the-art concurrent objects and synchronization mechanisms.
 Moreover, the Synch framework provides a substantial set of concurrent data-structures giving researchers/developers the ability not only to implement their own concurrent data-structures, but to compare with some state-of-the-art data-structures.
 Synch provides many state-of-the-art concurrent objects that are thoroughly tested targeting x86_64 POSIX systems.

-The Synch framework has been extensively used for implementing and evaluating concurrent data-structures and synchronization techniques in papers, such as @FK2011;@FK2012;@AKD12;@FK2014;@FK2017;@FKR2018.
+The Synch framework has been extensively used for implementing and evaluating concurrent data-structures and synchronization techniques in papers, such as @FK2011, @FK2012, @AKD12, @FK2014, @FK2017, and @FKR2018.

 ## Provided concurrent data-structures